Requirements for the Major in Economics (ECO)

-3. Six additional courses in economics at the 300 level and above.
+3. Five additional courses in economics at the 300 level and above.
 Each of these must be taken for a minimum of three credits.

-4. Two additional courses, either in economics or from a list of pre-approved electives in other departments, each with a minimum of three credits.
+4. One additional course, either in economics or from a list of pre-approved electives in other departments, that carries a minimum of three credits.

 Note: No more than two 400-level courses will count toward fulfillment of major requirements.

 B. MAT 122 Overview of Calculus with Applications

 or MAT 123 Introduction to Calculus

 or level 4 on the mathematics placement examination